edcedcedcedc/computer-science-curriculum-ossu/README.md

 # About

-I will be sharing my courses to track and document my progress.
+I will be sharing the courses taken to track and document my progress.
 This is a comprehensive computer science curriculum using resources from [Khan Academy](#KhanAcademy) and [Open Source Society University](#OSSU) which is aligned with the standards outlined in [CS2013 Curriculum Guidelines for Undergraduate Degree Programs in Computer Science](https://github.com/ossu/computer-science/blob/master/CURRICULAR_GUIDELINES.md)

 ## Updates